 The preapproval process is longer and does affect your credit score.
 This is when lenders will take a more in-depth look at your finances, employment history, and credit history.
 The preapproval process also includes a hard pull of your credit, meaning that it will affect your credit score.

 Getting a preapproval letter can give you a leg up if you’re seriously considering making an offer on a house.
-Not only does it show how much you’re qualified to borrow, but it also proves to sellers that you are serious about purchasing a home in the very near future.
+Not only does it show how much you’re qualified to borrow, but it also proves to sellers that you are serious about purchasing a home very soon.
 Most pre-approval letters expire after 90 days, so you wouldn’t want to get one before you’re ready to seriously consider making an offer on a home.

 What is the best mortgage type for first-time homebuyers?